Interested in upping your composting game? Consider incorporating vermicomposting into your repertoire!

 The benefit of this type of composting is that you do not need a backyard to house your composting pile.
 All the magic can happen inside a container with holes.
 Store it out of the way where you have space.

-1) A CONTAINER – As stated above, you will need a container to house your vermicomposting project.
+1. A container: You will need a container to house your vermicomposting project.
 This container can be plastic or wood but make sure it is not too deep.
 Not having a shallow enough bin can lead to odors because a deeper depth is not ideal working conditions for the little worms.
 Ensure that the lid is cracked or that there are holes in the bin.
 Store the container wherever you have space in your residence.
 Make sure the temperature of your storage location is decently warm.
 Don’t want to freeze nor roast your worms!

-2) WORMS & KITCHEN SCRAPS – Within your container you will obviously need some worms and kitchen scraps.
-In particular, you will need redworms.
+2. Worms and kitchen scraps: Within your container, you will obviously need some worms and kitchen scraps.
+In particular, you will need red worms.
 They work best in a vermicomposting bin.
-The amount of worms depends on how much kitchen waste you will adding a day to your bin.
+The amount of worms depends on how much kitchen waste you will add to your bin each day.

-4) MOISTURE – To top it all off, your bin contents especially the bedding needs to remain moist.
+4. Moisture: To top it all off, your bin contents, especially the bedding, need to remain moist.
 An easy way to apply additional water is through a spray bottle.
 Keep it hydrated for successful vermicomposting!

-Alright team, you are now armed with the basic knowledge of vermicomposting.
+You are now armed with the basic knowledge of vermicomposting.
 You have the power to raise your composting game to the next level.
-Go team!